0therese0/mws-restaurant-stage-1/README.md

 * Check Python version on terminal "python -v"
 * For Python v2 run on terminal "python -m SimpleHTTPServer 8000
 * For Python v3 run "python -m http.server 8000"
+* Visit the site in your browser at localhost:8000

 ## Leaflet.js and Mapbox: